arista-eosplus/ansible-training/modules/module3/3-2-eos-roles/README.md

 eos_ip_routing_enabled: yes
 ```

 These two files are currently the same.
-Both containing the `eos_ip_routing_enabled` variable that is set to enabling IP routing on the switch and `eos_purge_vlans` that is set for preventing the new configurations done by the `arista.eos-bridging` role from removing extra vlans found in the configuration not associated with variables.
+Both containing the `eos_ip_routing_enabled` variable that is set to enabling IP routing on the switch and `eos_purge_vlans` that is set for preventing the new configurations done by the `arista.eos-bridging` role from removing extra vlans found in the configuration that do not have variables associated with them.
 If we later need to add additional configuration variables for all `leafs` or all `spines`, we have these group_vars/ files to add them too.

 Next we will add or update four of our host_vars/ files.